traindown/traindown/README.md

 Squat: 500
   # RIR: 2
 ```
-This is saying "For the single squat at 500, I had 2 reps in reserve."
+This is saying "For the single squat at 500 pounds, I had 2 reps in reserve."
 Unlike the burrito count, the reps in reserve are applied to only the performance.
+This is because it follows immediately the target performance.

 You may also track **movement metadata** that applies to all performances of the movement.
 To do so, just place your key value pair after the movement name and before any performances.

+Like with the session or performance metadata, the target movement *immediately preceeds* the metadata to which it should apply.

 By adding more details in the metadata, you can make more sense of the _why_ in your training at both the session and perofmrance level.
 Metadata is also very searchable, so if you choose to use a **Traindown** enabled analysis tool, you can really start to make sense of the big picture.